yuluoqingcheng/Home_vue/README_EN.md

 <p>
 <strong><h2>雨落倾城の主页</h2></strong>
-Simple little homepage, had enough of the original one and made a new one
+I have rebuilt a new version using Vue.js as the previous versions were outdated and used outdated technologies.
 </p>

 ![無名の主页](https://s2.loli.net/2022/07/14/K5JigfvDoNewtuS.webp)

->The logo font on the home page has been compressed, so if you use a font other than this logo, it will change back to the default font, Here is the [full font](https://file.4everland.app/font/Other/Pacifico-Regular.ttf)
+>The logo font on the home page has been compressed, so if you use a font other than this logo, it will change back to the default font, Here is the [full font](https://yuluoqc.xyz/font/Pacifico-Regular.ttf)

-### Demo

->Due to CDN caching, you may need `Ctrl` + `F5` to force a browser cache refresh to see the latest results

 ### Functions